dftorresro/IMA205---TP1-Unsupervised-Learning/README.md

 - **PCA Implementation**: Applied PCA on toy datasets to illustrate the algorithm’s ability to reduce dimensionality and retain maximum variance.
 Extended this to a facial image dataset, demonstrating how PCA can capture dominant patterns in faces (e.g., eigenfaces).
 - **ICA Implementation**: Applied ICA to the same datasets, showcasing how it can uncover independent components, which are often more interpretable in real-world applications.
 - **Data Visualization**: Plotted the principal and independent components to visualize the transformations.
-This includes comparison of how PCA and ICA treat the data differently.
+This includes a comparison of how PCA and ICA treat the data differently.
 - **Face Dataset Results**: Visualized the compressed representations of facial images using PCA and ICA, comparing the reconstructions and extracting insights from the components identified.

 ## Notable Results